Prerequisites for a standard installation

 You will need to provide some technical details when installing Burp Suite Enterprise Edition.
 To make the installation process as smooth as possible, we recommend you have these details to hand before you begin installing.

 Burp Suite Enterprise Edition offers multiple subscription and deployment options.
 We strongly recommend that your organization takes some time to decide on the best deployment type and system architecture to use, and that you review the system requirements for standard deployment, before attempting to install.

 If you have not yet done so, see Preparing to deploy Burp Suite Enterprise Edition.

 For standard deployments, you need to specify a port that users and API clients can use to access the application.

 By default, Burp Suite Enterprise Edition uses port

-- The port must be available for use on the machine that you want to install the Enterprise and web servers on.
+- The port must be available for use on the machine that you want to install the Enterprise server on.

 - The operating system user must be allowed to bind to the port.
 On Linux and MacOS, low-privileged users are unable to bind to some well-known port numbers (such as